miekg/xds/README.md

  *  xdsctl - cli to manipulate and list details of endpoints and clusters.

 TLS is not implemented (yet).
-Note that this implements the v3 xDS API, Envoy works with this API as well (by having a few parts still in the v2 format).
+Note that this implements the v2/v3 xDS API, Envoy works with this API as well.

 There is an admin interface specified, that uses the same protobufs (DiscoveryResponse) on a different endpoint. xdsctl uses xDS to manipulate the cluster info stored.
 All other users that read from it must use ADS.
 Every 10 seconds `xds` will send out an update (if there are changes) to all connected clients.

+THIS IS A PROTOTYPE IMPLEMENTATION.
+It may get extended to actual production quality at some point.

 ## Trying out